COVID-19 and Smoking: What We Know

 Being a current or former cigarette smoker increases your risk of severe illness from COVID-19

-• Smoking increases the risk for respiratory infections, weakens the immune system and is a major cause of a number of chronic health conditions, including chronic obstructive pulmonary disease (COPD), heart disease and diabetes.
+- Smoking increases the risk for respiratory infections, weakens the immune system and is a major cause of several chronic health conditions, including chronic obstructive pulmonary disease (COPD), heart disease and diabetes.

 Vaping may increase your risk of COVID-19 infection